Fluted pie crust in a pie pan.

 9. Gently fit the dough into the pan, easing it inwards rather than stretching it outwards.
 Don’t worry if it tears, just patch it right back up.

-10. Trim the edges to ½-inch beyond the lip of the pie pan, if necessary.
+10. Trim the edges to ½ inch beyond the lip of the pie pan, if necessary.
 Turn the edges under to create a rim on the crust (you can use the scraps to patch in any thin areas); then press the rim against the lip of the pan, forming it into an even edge as you go.
 Using your fingers, crimp the rim.
 Place the crust in the refrigerator for at least 30 minutes, and then proceed with your pie recipe.

 11. If your crust requires blind baking: Preheat the oven to 375°F. Remove the crust from the refrigerator and cover with a piece of parchment paper.
 Fill the crust at least halfway full with dried beans or pie weights.
-Bake for 15 to 20 minutes, or until the crust is pale and partially cooked.
-Remove the parchment and dried beans/pie weights and proceed with your pie recipe.
+Bake for 15 to 20 minutes, or until the edges are lightly golden and the crust is set.
+Carefully remove the parchment and weights.
+If the recipe requires a fully baked crust (such as for a custard pie), return the crust to the oven and bake for an additional 5 to 10 minutes, or until the bottom is golden and cooked through.
+For recipes requiring further baking, proceed as directed.

 12. Freezer-Friendly Instructions: The pie crust dough can be frozen for up to 3 months after you’ve formed it into a disc.
 Wrap it tightly in a layer of plastic wrap and a layer of foil.
 Before using, thaw the dough in the fridge overnight and then proceed with the recipe.